flowbouche/BLASTMAN/README.md

 This ABM wa implemented in NetLogo (v.6.0.4), R (v.3.5.3), and Go (v.1.14).
 The most recent version of the 'spread infection' programis bundled in this repo, but the repository for the program implemented by Mario Vega is found [here](https://github.com/mariowhowrites/spread-infection).

 ## Using the model
-This model runs in [NetLogo v.6.0.4](http://ccl.northwestern.edu/netlogo/)
+This model runs in [NetLogo (v.6.0.4)](http://ccl.northwestern.edu/netlogo/).
+R must be installed on the computer (v.3.5.3 and later should work) and the R extension for NetLogo must be [configured](http://ccl.northwestern.edu/netlogo/docs/r.html).

+### Directories
-Several directories must be located in the same directory as the model ('.nlogo'):
+In addition, several directories must be located in the same directory as the model ('.nlogo'):

   #### /supporting_files
   A directory containing all of the '.nls' files used by the main model file, including: